tenzir/tenzir/changelog/unreleased/features/2719--add-pseudonymize-pipeline-operator.md

-VAST has a new `pseudonymize` pipeline operator that pseudonymizes IP addresses in user-specified fields.
+The new `pseudonymize` pipeline operator pseudonymizes IP addresses in user-specified fields.